isomerpages/imda-oin/insights/success-stories/_posts/2020-10-08-the-future-of-innovation-is-open.md

 ---
 layout: post
-title: The Future of Innovation Is Open
+title: The Future of Innovation is Open -- A Sustainable Water Source
 date: 2020-10-08
 permalink: /insights/success-stories/the-future-of-innovation-is-open/
 ---
-<h4>The Future of Innovation Is Open<br><br>ECOSOFTT: Sustainable Water Source for a Covid-19 Isolation Facility</h4>
+<h4>ECOSOFTT: Sustainable Water Source for a Covid-19 Isolation Facility</h4>

 ![1](/images/ecosoftt-waste-water-treatment.jpg)
-<sub>The ECOSOFTT wastewater treatment system makes recycling every drop of water at a specific site a reality<br>[Key visual source: <a href="http://ecosoftt.org/wp-content/uploads/2018/01/BCA-News_Beyond_Inter_Oct17.pdf"> ECOSOFTT</a>]</sub>
+<sub>The ECOSOFTT wastewater treatment system makes recycling every drop of water at a specific site a reality<br>[Source: <a href="http://ecosoftt.org/wp-content/uploads/2018/01/BCA-News_Beyond_Inter_Oct17.pdf"> ECOSOFTT</a>]</sub>

 Innovation might just be the silver lining of 2020.
 But not just the conventional way of innovating.